sustainable-processes/pura/README.md

 ```
 ## Concepts behind Pura

-Pura is a package for extract-transform-load (ETL) workflows in cheminformatics.
+Pura is a package for the transform part of extract-transform-load (ETL) workflows in cheminformatics.

 ```mermaid
 flowchart LR